Leon M. Lederman: Academic career

 Lederman became a faculty member at Columbia University, and he was promoted to full professor in 1958 as Eugene Higgins Professor of Physics.
 In 1960, on leave from Columbia, he spent time at CERN in Geneva as a Ford Foundation Fellow.
 He took an extended leave of absence from Columbia in 1979 to become director of Fermilab.
 Resigning from Columbia (and retiring from Fermilab) in 1989, he then taught briefly at the University of Chicago.
 He then moved to the physics department of the Illinois Institute of Technology, where he served as the Pritzker Professor of Science.
 In 1992, Lederman served as president of the American Association for the Advancement of Science.

 Lederman, rare for a Nobel Prize winning professor, took it upon himself to teach physics to non-physics majors at The University of Chicago.

 Lederman served as president of the board of sponsors of the Bulletin of the Atomic Scientists, and at the time of his death was chair emeritus.
 He also served on the board of trustees for Science Service, now known as Society for Science & the Public, from 1989 to 1992, and was a member of the JASON defense advisory group.
 Lederman was also one of the main proponents of the "Physics First" movement.
 Also known as "Right-side Up Science" and "Biology Last," this movement seeks to rearrange the current high school science curriculum so that physics precedes chemistry and biology.

-Lederman was an early supporter of Science Debate 2008, an initiative to get the then-candidates for president, Barack Obama and John McCain, to debate the nation's top science policy challenges.
+In the early 2000s, Lederman became the inaugural academic advisor of the International ArtScience Olympiad.
+He was an early supporter of Science Debate 2008, an initiative to get the then-candidates for president, Barack Obama and John McCain, to debate the nation's top science policy challenges.
 In October 2010, Lederman participated in the USA Science and Engineering Festival's Lunch with a Laureate program where middle and high school students engaged in an informal conversation with a Nobel Prize-winning scientist over a brown-bag lunch.
 Lederman was also a member of the USA Science and Engineering Festival's advisory board.